• Skip to primary navigation

 A bowl of healthy meat sauce garnished with fresh parsley.

 I am so excited to share this recipe with you!
 This is the meat sauce I grew up with.
 It's my idea of comfort food and is seriously the best meat sauce ever.
-I really can't take any credit for the recipe as it was my Dad who came up with it (just like my popular gluten free burgers), but I figured it was just too good to keep to myself any longer.
-This meat sauce has my favourite secret ingredient, olives!
-Yes olives.
-Just trust me, it takes any meat sauce to the next level of tastiness.
+I really can't take credit for the recipe as it was my Dad who came up with it (just like my popular gluten free burgers), but I figured it was just too good to keep to ourselves any longer.
 I can't wait for you to try it!

 Table of Contents